A Night in Dieppe

 “Recession is all in the mind.”

-It was safe to say Ryan and Brian hadn’t hit it off, like two snappy alligators that didn’t like each other.
-I sat quietly as they travelled down a well-worn road of political arguments I had heard many times before at college.
+It was safe to say Ryan and Brian hadn’t hit it off, like two snappy alligators.
+I sat quietly as they travelled down a well worn road of political arguments I had heard many times before.

 “You have to make people strong, not reliant on handouts.”